aws/aws-cdk/packages/aws-cdk-lib/core/README.md

 ### Receiving CloudFormation Stack Events

-You can add SNS Topic ARNs to any Stack:
+You can add one or more SNS Topic ARNs to any Stack:

 ```ts
 const stack = new Stack(app, 'StackName', {